davidrichardson/davidrichardson.github.io/about.md

-I am a Scientific Programmer at <a href="http://www.ebi.ac.uk"><abbr title="European Bioinformatics Institute, part of the European Molecular Biology Laboratory">EMBL-EBI</abbr></a>, working in the Resequencing Informatics team.
+I am a Scientific Programmer at <a href="http://www.ebi.ac.uk"><abbr title="European Bioinformatics Institute, part of the European Molecular Biology Laboratory">EMBL-EBI</abbr></a>, working in the Vertebrate Data Coordination team.
 My current role is to develop software infrastructure for non-model organism epigenomics projects, such as <a href="http://faang.org/"><abbr title="Functional annotation of animal genomes">FAANG</abbr></a>.
 I previously worked as part of the data coordination team for the